Your Mental Health Is More Important Than Your Job

 To protect yourself from work-related stress, illness, and burnout, here are three guideposts.

 1. There’s no “success” without mental health.

 Paychecks, accolades, bonuses, letters after your name, fancy titles, status, and/or the stuff you buy with your paycheck cannot bring back your health.
 If you’re at an organization that brings lunch in to keep you chained to your desk and expects you to answer emails in your sleep, you might need to speak up or get out.
 If you fry your motherboard, your long-term capacity to do well and be well will be disrupted.
 Nothing is worth getting sick (or dying) over.

 Know the difference between caring and caring too much.
-There's only a few degrees between well done and burnt.
-Don’t fall for the commodity mindset of today, where people are treated as goods; like human doings, not beings.
+There are only a few degrees between well done and burnt.
+Don’t fall for the commodity mindset of today, where people are treated as goods — like human doings, not beings.
 Identify your thresholds and honor them.
-Make resilience your #1 priority.
-Keep sustainability in the fore—you can’t sprint through marathons without collapsing.
-Set a reasonable pace and make sure you devote proper time to regroup and engage in self-care and health boosting activities including sleep, social time, exercise and leisure.
+Make resilience your number-one priority.
+Keep sustainability in the fore — you can’t sprint through marathons without collapsing.
+Set a reasonable pace, and make sure you devote proper time to regroup and engage in self-care and health-boosting activities, including sleep, social time, exercise, and leisure.
 Prevention is less costly than repair.
 Research shows that setting boundaries to make room for “break rituals” and “me time” actually supports efficiency and productivity.
-Despite the assumptions many workplaces operate under, making space for employee well-being costs less than turnover, burnout, presenteeism and absenteeism.
+Despite the assumptions many workplaces operate under, making space for employee well-being costs less than turnover, burnout, presenteeism, and absenteeism.